-I'm always on the hunt for a good story.
+I’m always on the hunt for a good story.
 I mean, between seasons of Dimension 20.
-As of writing these words, the season is already past the middle point and reached episode 14 (which I haven't seen yet, so no spoilers in the comments!).
+As of writing these words, The Unsleeping City Chapter II is already past the middle point and reached episode 14 (which I haven’t seen yet, so no spoilers in the comments!).

 So, I figured it’s time to introduce the season to whoever heard of Dimension 20 in the past and didn’t catch The Unsleeping City yet.

 Each full season has about 17-18 episodes.
 Episodes of the show air every Wednesday on Dropout.